Australian prime minister announces China visit hours before leaving for US to meet Biden

-CANBERRA, Australia -- Australian Prime Minister Anthony Albanese will visit China in early November, his office said Sunday hours before he was to fly to the United States to meet President Joe Biden.
+CANBERRA, Australia -- Australian Prime Minister Anthony Albanese said he will visit China in early November, making the announcement Sunday hours before he was to fly to the United States to meet with President Joe Biden.

-Albanese's office also said that China agreed late Saturday to review the crippling tariffs it placed on Australian wine that have effectively blocked trade with the winemakers’ biggest export market since 2020.
+Albanese also said China agreed late Saturday to review the crippling tariffs it levied on Australian wine that have effectively blocked trade with the winemakers’ biggest export market since 2020.

-Albanese will become the first Australian prime minister to visit China in seven years when he travels to Beijing and Shanghai from Nov.
+Albanese will become the first Australian prime minister to visit China in seven years when he travels to Beijing and Shanghai on Nov.
 4-7.

 “It’s in Australia’s interest to have good relations with China, and certainly though my focus in the coming days will be very much on the visit to the United States,” Albanese told reporters at Australian Parliament House.